Best clocks for loved one’s living with Dementia

 The best clocks for loved ones living with Dementia

-1. Calendar Clocks
+1. Calendar clocks

 Calendar clocks prominently display the month, day, date and time.
 Some also add the year, which can be helpful when a loved one gets lost in the past.
 Furthermore, more elaborate calendar-clocks may add weather and other information.
 Though this provides an extra connection to the outside world, too much information can be more confusing than helpful.